 City Council creates Energy Advice Officer role to help Council Tenants save energy

-Oxford City Council and the Citizens Advice Bureau
+Oxford City Council and referrals agents

-- Energy saving behaviour – how can tenants save energy in small ways such as turning things off, understanding their heating system better etc
+- Energy saving behaviour – how can tenants save energy in small ways such as turning things off, understanding their heating system better etc.

 Outcomes and benefits delivered:

 From 1 April 2018 to 31 March 2019 , of the Council’s 7,579 properties, 758 (~10%) received an Energy Advice visit.
 Energy Advice Officers (EAOs) have now visited or tried to visit all properties.
 Case studies are included here as many of the tenants are very vulnerable and require a high level of support.

 This year, savings to tenants from the service so far are estimated to be £120,380.